Family Demands Rehoming Of Aggressive Rescue Cat After Beloved Pet Goes Missing Following Attack By Feline

 OP's gentle cat, Chester, went missing after being attacked twice by Monkey.
 OP's sister defended Monkey, despite Chester's disappearance, leaving OP worried.

-However, OP's cat Chester went missing after being attacked, but it is now safe.
+However, OP's cat Chester went missing after being attacked, but he is now safe.
 OP wants the sister to rehome aggressive Monkey to reduce stress on their pets, but the sister refuses.

 OP and sister are helping Monkey with vet visits and family reintroduction.
 They're also converting their porch into a catio for her safe space.